KhartesViewer/khartes/README.md

 will be made inactive.
 In other words, normally only one fragment can be active at a time.

-However, if you hold down the Ctrl key when checking an `Active` checkbox, that fragment will be made active, while any previous fragments will remain active.
+However, if you hold down the Ctrl key while placing a checkmark in an `Active` checkbox, that fragment will be made active, while any previous fragments will remain active.
 So use Ctrl-click in the `Active` checkbox to allow mutiple active fragments.

 As before, the beige row denotes the fragment that is accepting new nodes.
-When there are multiple active fragments, the "accepting" row will be the one closest to the bottom of the list.
+When there are multiple active fragments, the "accepting" row is the one closest to the bottom of the list.

 ## Exporting fragments